andrewmayer515/mu-prediction-contest-legacy/README.md

 For this project, I based the prediction contest rules off of [this muscoop.com post](https://www.muscoop.com/index.php?topic=10.0).

 Additionally,
+* Copy/paste the format in the original post
 * All answers must be written next to the question being asked (to the right of the colon)
 * If a question asks for a player name, do not use nicknames (use a combination of player first and/or last name)
   * Acceptable: Markus, Howard, Markus Howard, or MHoward
   * Unacceptable: M2N, #0, etc.
+* Do not 'Quote' another users prediction

 ## Setup
 Download the latet LTS version of [Node](https://nodejs.org/en/), then run the following: